COLLEGE OF ARTS & SCIENCES

 REVISION: You may rewrite one failing essay (original grade of D or F); the rewritten essay may receive no higher than a “C.” Revision must accompany the original graded copy.

 GRADED ESSAYS: All essays for this course are graded electronically.
-Please see the Turnitin Grademark Feedback video for instructions to obtain the comments and grading rubric for your essay.
+Please see the Turnitin Grademark Feedback video for instructions in ulearn (Course Info Link) to obtain the comments and grading rubric for your essay.

 STUDENT E-MAIL: Students are required to obtain and use a JWU e-mail account for University communication and to access my public folders.
 You must obtain your password to do so.
 Student accounts are created automatically for those who are active and in good standing.
 Student email addresses are available through link.jwu.edu.
 Immediately contact the helpdesk at 1-866-598-4357 if you need assistance.
 Take care of this the first day of class.
 Students are expected to maintain an email account throughout the semester and check it daily for important information regarding upcoming assignments, course announcements, etc.